"New Bribesville" hits Italy Inc. before election

-Defense firm Finmeccanica, oil group Eni and Monte dei Paschi di Siena, the world’s oldest bank and Italy’s third largest, all face judicial probes into crimes ranging from bribing foreign officials to accounting fraud.

 “We’re facing something very like Tangentopoli,” outgoing Prime Minister Mario Monti said on Friday, referring to the “Bribesville” scandals 20 years ago.
-Monti, a technocrat appointed to pull Italy out of a crisis in 2011, is now campaigning on a centrist ticket.
+A technocrat appointed in a crisis in 2011, Monti is now campaigning on a centrist ticket.

-The separate investigations have been going on for months, but prosecutors have taken high-profile steps lately, starting with the discovery of big losses on financial derivatives trades at Monte dei Paschi, a bank close to the center-left Democratic Party (PD), which leads in opinion polls for the February 24-25 vote.
+The separate investigations have been going on for months, but prosecutors have taken high-profile steps lately, starting with the discovery of big losses on financial derivatives trades at Monte dei Paschi, a bank close to the centre-left Democratic Party (PD) which leads in opinion polls for the Feb.
+24-25 vote.

 That was followed by Eni chief executive Paolo Scaroni being formally placed under investigation last week over an allegation that Eni’s oilfield engineering subsidiary Saipem paid bribes to win a contract in Algeria.